Prabhav55221/Sepsis-Prediction-ML/README.md

 - Train XGBoost & Evaluate

-DISCLAIMER - Please run the Bayesian model first if you want to run the XGBOOST on Bayesian Features.
+> **DISCLAIMER** - Please run the Bayesian model first if you want to run the XGBOOST on Bayesian Features.
+If you don't, you will get an error!

 ```bash